About watch time data for video campaigns

 When using segments in reporting, the impression minimum is applied and the data is adjusted separately for each segment.
 Due to this, you may notice small differences when adding up rows, and data for some segments may not be available.
 For instance, if you segment your report by devices, the sum of device segments may differ slightly from the campaign total.
-In another example, when a campaign contains two ads of very different lengths, watch-time data for the total campaign may differ from the data for each ad.
+In another example, when a campaign contains two ads of very different lengths, watch time data for the total campaign may differ from the combined data from each ad.

-Bear in mind: In campaigns with multiple video ad formats, impressions and watch-time data from supported formats only (TrueView in-stream and bumper ads) are used to calculate these metrics.
+Keep in mind: In campaigns with multiple video ad formats, impressions and watch time data from supported formats only (in-stream, non-skippable instream, and bumper ads) are used to calculate these metrics.
 So in campaign-level reports, watch-time data for these formats only is reported.